 A more realistic goal may be first page rankings for your chosen search terms while continuing to improve traffic using an increasing number of terms that relate to your business.
 Look to improve, not to settle.

 Myth #9.
-Submitting to 1,000 search engines will help you
+Submitting to 1,000 directories will help you

 Myth #10.
 If I rank well today, I’ll rank well next year